Xu-Mj/npmclean/docs/CONTRIBUTING.md

 - For bugs and features, open an issue on GitHub
 - For questions, use GitHub Discussions

-Thank you for contributing to npm-clean!
+Thank you for contributing to npmclean!